 The Industry Funding Model commenced on 4 July 2018, requiring AFSL and Credit Licence holders to contribute to ASIC’s regulatory costs each financial year.
 The Industry Funding Model allows ASIC to meet its goals set out under the ASIC Capability Review.

 How are the Business Activity Metrics Calculated?

-ASIC will use the business activity metrics provided to calculate the levies payable for each regulated subsector in the financial year.
+ASIC will use the business activity metrics provided by each firm to calculate the levies payable for each regulated subsector.
 The type of levy and the formula used to calculate the amount of levy payable varies depending on the size and levels of business activity.

 • Credit Intermediary